dinochecker

 Discovery

-The first remains that were assigned to Protoavis, were discovered in the Bull Canyon Formation at Post, Texas, by Sankar Chaterjee in 1984.
+The first remains of Protoavis were discovered in the Bull Canyon Formation (formerly called the Cooper Member of the Dockum Formation, and later the Cooper Canyon Formation) at Post Quarry on Miller's Ranch, near the city of Post, Garza County, Texas, by Sankar Chaterjee in 1984.

 The holotype (TTUP 9200) is a partial skull and bits of skeleton.
-Remains have been assigned here from the Tecovas: a Texas formation that has also yielded fossils of Chindesaurus and Tecovasaurus.
+Referred material includes a paratype partial skull and skeleton of a smaller individual (TTUP 9201) from the Post Quarry, and various isolated elements (TTUP 9350–9380) from Kirkpatrick Quarry in the Tecovas: a Texas formation that has also yielded fossils of Chindesaurus and Tecovasaurus.

 Estimations